klnusbaum/UDJ-Desktop-Client/README.md

 3. Taglib is used by the UDJ Desktop Client for identifying song information.
 The source can be downloaded from the [taglib website][taglib].
-On OSX, taglib can easily be installed via homebrew.
-On linux, most distributions have the taglib library in their repository.
+On OSX, taglib can easily be installed via [homebrew][brew].
+On Linux, most distributions have the taglib library in their repository.
 On Windows, shit is tough.
 I'll try to add some instructions on that later.

 ### Configuring
 If you've installed all of your libraries and cmake in default locations, configuring should